YasnoSolnishko/korter.ge-secondary-RE-market/README.md

 # Description
-This project aims to provide a dashboard for searching for insights into the current secondary real estate market trends and patterns in Tbilisi based on the data from korter.ge website.
+This project aims to provide a dashboard for searching for insights and have a whole picture of the current secondary real estate market trends and patterns in Tbilisi based on the data from korter.ge website.

 The 🔗[link](https://public.tableau.com/app/profile/volodymyr.khudokormov/viz/korter_geSecondaryRealEstateMarketAnalysis/Dashboard1?publish=yes)
 to the actual dashboard version.
 The screenshot is also clickable